mattrberry/CryBoy/README.md

 - CPU passes all of [blargg's cpu tests](https://github.com/retrio/gb-test-roms/tree/master/cpu_instrs).
 - PPU renders on a scanline basis.
 - PPU draws background, window, and sprites.
-- Tetris seems to work without any issues (other than missing sound).
+- Save files work as intended, and are compatible with other emulators like BGB.
-- MBC1 cartridges are supported (except for multicarts)
+- MBC1 cartridges are supported (except for multicarts).
+- MBC3 cartridges are supported (except timers).
+- MBC5 cartridges are supported.

 There is still a lot missing from CryBoy.
 Some of these missing pieces include